CGCookie/handbook/faqs.md

 ## Where did the name CG Cookie come from?

 Wes spent too much time on trains dreaming about warm oatmeal cookies.
 Not really, but it makes for a silly story.

-## But really, where did the CG Cookie name come from?

-Jonathan, whom is writing this, has no memory of the source.
+The true story is Wes bought up a bunch of domains in the early 2000’s, with the thought to either sell them or build an exciting project off of one of them.

+Previous projects were x4artists.com, and cgunderground.com.
+Cg Cookie, a silly name I feel communicates our culture here as artists, while not taking ourselves too seriously.
+Additionally it has great marketing potential: content that tastes great, munch on these and besides who doesn’t like cookies? :)